-So how did the name 'Captain Marvel' switch heroes (and publishers)?
-This twice-told tale is one of superhero comics' oldest legal disputes, and though many historical-minded fans know how it all went down, we're here to clear up any remaining confusion about how Carol Danvers became Captain Marvel, and the guy we used to know as Captain Marvel became Shazam.
+How did the name 'Captain Marvel' switch superheroes and comic book publishers?
+This oft-told tale is one of comic books' oldest legal disputes (at the precipitous of what may be many more legal disputes over comic book character copyrights), and though many longtime readers know how it all went down, Newsarama' here to walk you through how Carol Danvers became Captain Marvel, and the guy that used to be called Captain Marvel became Shazam!

 Earth's Mightiest Mortal, Captain Marvel